How many positions do you have available?

 We do not have openings for residents beyond the first year.
 If we do, we will update our website.

-Is there a Research Track?
-And a Fast Track for residents going into Child & Adolescent Psychiatry?
+Is there an opportunity to Fast Track for residents going into Child & Adolescent Psychiatry?

 How do I sign up for a psychiatry elective at KP San Jose?

 Medical students interested in our Sub-internship should apply through Visiting Student Learning Opportunities (VSLO).
 We review applications from March through May.
 Our current electives are in Child and Adolescent Psychiatry and Consultation-Liaison Psychiatry.